A Wear app can work independently of a phone. Users can complete tasks on a watch, without access to an Android or iOS phone.

 a user searches on a watch paired to an iPhone.

-A watch app may or may not be considered standalone.
-A watch app can be categorized as one of the following:
+A watch app can be considered as one of the following:

 - Completely independent of a phone app